evildmp/conference-handbook/handbook/organisation/volunteers.rst

 Volunteers need to know what they should do and where they should be; the clearer you can be about this, the better.
 It should be in written forms, so that don't have to remember important things when they are in a rush.
-A :doc:`/documents/handbook-for-volunteers` will be invaluable.
+A handbook for volunteers can be valuable.

 This should contain: